edgeof8/tIRC/README.md

 ## Scripting API

-PyRC provides a powerful Python API for automation and extension.
+tIRC provides a powerful Python API for automation and extension.
 Scripts can:

 - Listen for and respond to events
 - Register custom commands